itsmais/french-accents/README.md

 👉 [Link to file on Figma Community](https://www.figma.com/community/file/1090739194841563580/French-Accents-Chrome-Extension) 👈

-## To do ⚡

-- Make all letters switch to capital case whenever user is holding the Shift key.

 ## Contributing 🚀

 Feel free to submit an issue for bugs and features.